Compare comprehensive car insurance and save online

 What is a comprehensive car insurance excess?

-An excess is an amount you’ll need to pay before your comprehensive insurance kicks in to cover insured costs.
-Some policies will have a set excess, while others may let you choose a lower or higher option.
-If you go lower, you may see a premium increase and vice versa.
+Your excess is the amount you’ll need to pay before your comprehensive insurance kicks in to cover insured costs.
+Most policies will let you choose from a range of excess amounts.
+A lower excess means higher premiums, and vice versa.

 Who can be covered under my comprehensive car insurance?